bitlabstudio/django-project-template/README.rst

 presented at PyCon Singapore 2013.
 You can find slides with step by step instructions here: https://speakerdeck.com/mbrochh/hosting-complex-web-applications-on-webfaction-servers

-* The project will be ready for test driven develpment
+* The project will be ready for test driven development
 * It has an extensive fabfile for automated deployments and continuous testing
 * It is structured and configured to be hosted on Webfaction servers
 * It uses a rapid prototyping view which allows your designers to start working